 An online Master of Science in Nursing (MSN) is an advanced nursing degree that can be completed in as little as two years.
-An MSN is highly valuable in today’s health care environment.
+An MSN degree is highly valuable in today’s health care environment.
 More independence and practice authority are being granted to nurse practitioners; the nursing shortage requires more nurse educators to educate nurses; and the growing aging population will require more care in the near future.
 These are just three reasons why MSN grads are highly sought after.

 What is the Salary Range Earned by a Nurse with an MSN?